JoinColony/colonyJS/docs/_Intro_GetStarted.md

 This page will show you how to use colonyJS to connect to the network, create a token, create a colony, and make a payment.
 We will be using the `goerli` test network, so make sure you have an Ethereum wallet with some test Ether before getting started.
 If you have never created an Ethereum wallet, check out [this article](https://medium.com/compound-finance/the-beginners-guide-to-using-an-ethereum-test-network-95bbbc85fc1d).
 For test Ether, you can use the [Goerli Authenticated Faucet](https://faucet.goerli.mudit.blog).

-*Note: If you would prefer to do this locally, check out [Local Setup](https://docs.colony.io/colonyjs/intro-local-setup) and come back here once you have your local environment set up.
-You will need to use the private key of the first ganache test account and change `goerli` to `local` in "Step 2: Get Network Client".*

 ## Prerequisites

 For this example, you will need the following tools: